Thomas-Mielke-Software/gnomemaui/docs/2-patch.md

 ## MAUI

-The current patch requires this exact version; do not change it:
+The current patch requires this exact version, do not change it:

 ```bash
 wget https://github.com/dotnet/maui/archive/refs/tags/10.0.11.tar.gz